dnjstrom/pino-dev/README.md

 }
 ```

-In some cases using `npx` can also be really convenient:
+In some situations using `npx` can also be really convenient:

 ```bash
 yarn start | npx pino-dev